 Note: Chemistry is a prerequisite for BI231.
-One term of accelerated college chemistry with a grade of "C" or better within the last seven years; CH110; successful completion of the Chemistry Proficiency Exam; completion of CH104 and concurrent enrollment in CH105; or completion of CH121 and concurrent enrollment in CH122 are all acceptable for meeting this prerequisite.
+One term of accelerated college chemistry with a grade of "C" or better within the last seven years; CH110; successful completion of the Chemistry Proficiency Exam; completion of CH104 and concurrent enrollment in CH105; completion of CH121 and concurrent enrollment in CH122; or completion of CH221 and concurrent enrollment in CH222 are all acceptable for meeting this prerequisite.
 A full sequence of chemistry is recommended for students planning to pursue a four-year degree.

-In addition to the three prerequisite courses, most pre-nursing students complete the majority of general education and science courses required for the nursing program in order to enhance their chance of admission.
-Specific entry requirements are outlined in a nursing application packet that you may obtain from Chemeketa's Web site, www.chemeketa.edu.
+In addition, the program has specific entry requirements as outlined in the nursing application packet available on Chemeketa's Web site, www.chemeketa.edu.
+Most pre-nursing students complete the majority of general education and science courses required for the nursing program in order to enhance their chance of admission.
 Enrollment in the program is limited, and there is an early deadline for applications.
 We recommend that you contact Counseling and Career Services at 503.399.5120 for details if you are considering the nursing program.
-Most students spend one or more years in a pre-nursing program to prepare for applying to the nursing program.